-She was told she must be paying for living wrongly in a previous life.
+She was told her pain and suffering was payback for living wrongly in a previous life.
 That answer didn’t seem right to her, and it didn’t help with all that she was experiencing.
 At the brink of wanting to end her life, she intensified her search.

 She began spending her time in the Saigon library reading through the books on religion, one by one.
 Among the hundreds of books on religion in the library, she found a New Testament and began reading it.
 The more she read, the more questions she had.

 When she read John 14:6, she was “really confused”.
 In John 14:6, Jesus said:

 “I am the way and the truth and the life.
 No one comes to the Father except through me.”